Liability insurance in Germany: you should know before picking one.

 Hope this intro on the topic helped you towards the best liability insurance Germany has to offer for your needs.
 Don’t hesitate to ask questions in the comments.
 And here is what happened to me:

-The night was still young as i was rushing to park my bike in front of my friend’s house.
+The night was still young as I was rushing to park my bike in front of my friend’s house.
 There was a house party and excitement in the air.
 A little accident happened just then and killed the mood right off.
-In the hurry to lock my bike up, i didn’t take to stabilize it enough and it fell hard onto an old motorbike next to it, which also fell in turn.
+In the hurry to lock my bike up, I didn’t take time to stabilize it enough and it fell hard onto an old motorbike next to it, which also fell in turn.
 Damages weren’t too bad but the motorbike was a rare model; spare parts and workforce don’t come cheap.
 Goodbye 3569 euros.
-I still consider myself lucky though, it could have been much, much worse considered i had no liability insurance Germany.
+I still consider myself lucky though, it could have been much, much worse considered I had no liability insurance Germany.

 Unlike in some other countries like France, signing up for personal liability insurance is not mandatory in Germany.
 It’s only common sense to have coverage for the little accidents and unforeseeable events in life.
 However, some other types of liability insurance are required like car insurance or pet insurance for dogs.